ollej/brewnit/README.md

 The SMTP server and user_name is hardcoded in `config/application.rb`

+##### Inkscape

+If you have inkscape installed, you can set `INKSCAPE_PATH` to use inkscape to generate beer labels when creating the beer label pdf.

 #### For production mode

 Create a file called `.envrc` in the project root directory with the